 To learn how your app logs can be streamed to third-party log management services, see Streaming App Logs to Log Management Services.

 User-provided service instances can be used to drain app logs to a service not available in the marketplace.
 This is also known as setting up a syslog drain.
-We’ve documented instructions for a few providers in the Service-Specific Instructions for Streaming App Logs topic.
+For guidance on configuring some third-party log management services, see Service-Specific Instructions for Streaming App Logs.

 To learn how marketplace services (and user-provided service instances) can be used to perform preprocessing on app requests, see Manage App Requests with Route Services.

 If your app relies on a relational database, you must apply schema changes periodically.
 To perform database schema migrations on Cloud Foundry-managed services, run a database migration task with the Cloud Foundry Command Line Interface (cf CLI) tool.